 - If you have a B-permit, you are entitled to family reunification, provided that you apply within a certain time period.
 You should, therefore, apply for family reunification immediately after your B-permit is granted.

-- If you have an F-permit (provisional admission), you will have to wait for three years from the deliverance of your permit before applying for family reunification.
+- If you have an F-permit (provisional admission), you will have to wait for three years from the deliverance of your permit before applying for family reunification according to the Foreign Nationals and Integration Act (AIG).
+According to a recent decision of the Swiss Federal Administrative Court, this waiting time can be reduced in some cases.
+It is not yet clear how the decision will be implemented in practice.
 You will also be required to fulfil certain requirements including the availability of appropriate accommodation for the family to live in and adequate financial resources.

 - As long as you have not received a decision on your asylum application and still hold an N-permit, you cannot bring your family to Switzerland.

 Given the complexity of the Swiss legal framework for family reunification, we recommend that you contact a legal counselling organisation for advice in your canton of residence.

 - General information on the legal and political context, provided by the Swiss Refugee Council (SRC) (in French or German)